Main Phone: 262-636-9201

 Visit their website:Wisconsin Humane Society Racine Campus

-The Environmental Health Division provides resources for you to understand the requirements for the care and licensing of animals:
+The City of Racine Public Health Department - Environmental Health Division provides resources to understand the requirements for the care and licensing of animals:

 Animal Nuisance and Waste Complaints